AdobeDocs/analytics-platform.en/help/stitching/explained.md

 Stitching makes a minimum of two passes on data in a given dataset:

-* **Live stitching**: attempts to stitch each hit as it comes in.
-Net new devices to the dataset that have never logged in are typically not stitched at this level.
-Devices already recognized are stitched immediately.
+* **Live stitching**: attempts to stitch each hit (event) as it comes in.
+Hits from devices that are "new" to the dataset (have never authenticated) are typically not stitched at this level.
+Hits from devices already recognized are stitched immediately.

-* **Replay stitching**: "replays" data based on unique identifiers it has learned.
-This stage is where new devices to the connection become stitched.
+* **Replay stitching**: "replays" data based on unique identifiers (transient IDs) it has learned.
+This stage is where hits from previously unknown devices (persistent IDs) become stitched (to transient IDs).
 Adobe offers two replay intervals:
     * **Daily**: Data replays every day with a 24-hour lookback window.
 This option holds an advantage that replays are much more frequent, but unauthenticated visitors must authenticate the same day that they visit your site.
     * **Weekly**: Data replays once a week with a 7-day lookback window.
 This option holds an advantage that allows unauthenticated sessions a much more lenient time to authenticate.
-However, data less than a week old is not stitched.
+However, unstitched data less than a week old is not reprocessed until the next weekly replay.

 * **Privacy (optional)**: When privacy-related requests are received, in addition to removing the requested identity, any stitching of that identity across unauthenticated events must be undone.

 Data beyond the lookback window is not replayed.
 A visitor must authenticate within a given lookback window for an unauthenticated visit and authenticated visit to be identified together.
 Once a device is recognized, it is live stitched from that point forward.
-Privacy requests are processed across stitched data regardless of time.

 ## Step 1: Live stitching